by Bob Massa and Bill Conley

 Many highly selective schools had, in the recent past, enough qualified ED applicants to enroll half of their entering class or more under ED.
 These schools turned down qualified students in ED to keep their numbers below 50 percent of the class.
 But this year is different.
 Even with the potential of poaching after deposit, ED enrollments accounting for close to or more than half of the class will considerably increase the chances of meeting targets that are critical to long-term institutional survival.

-Taking tests in time for ED deadlines in early November has always been a source of concern about disadvantaged students and their ability to successfully apply under ED.
-The fact is that many schools are now test optional, if not test blind.
+Taking tests in time for ED deadlines in early November has always been a source of concern for disadvantaged students and their ability to successfully apply under ED.
+The fact is that many schools are now test-optional, if not test-blind.
 A good number of them have signed a recent NACAC statement saying that they will not hold the absence of test scores against a student.
 This helps all students in the process, of course, but particularly disadvantaged students who did not even have access to the tests during the height of the pandemic in the U.S.

 It is important for colleges to remain true to their missions during this time of stress.
-It is equally as important to do everything possible, within acceptable practices of course, to assure that enrollment and revenue goals are met.
-Increasing the number of ED applications, admits and enrollments, with the right amount of financial aid, can give an institution a desperately needed boost toward successfully enrolling its next class of first year students.
+It is equally as important to do everything possible, within acceptable practices, of course, to ensure that enrollment and revenue goals are met.
+Increasing the number of ED applications admits, and enrollments, with the right amount of financial aid, can give an institution a desperately needed boost toward successfully enrolling its next class of first-year students.